Last Updated on

 The cost to start a tanning salon depends on factors like the salon’s size and whether the salon will feature tanning beds or spray tanning.
 Plan to spend at least $150,000 in starting a tanning salon, though costs can be closer to $300,000 when establishing a larger salon or when purchasing top-quality tanning beds and equipment.

-Common startup costs for a tanning salon
+Common startup costs

 - Tanning beds